Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

-**1.3A.** In Multiplayer game mode, check with all players when determining and verifying wheter any portion of a library is non-random.
+**1.3A.** In Multiplayer Tournaments, **check with all Players** when determining and verifying wheter any portion of a library is non-random.

 # 2. Game Play Errors